Shreyank-SH/Craft_Code_Hackathon/README.md

 ## AI Image Analysis

 The image analysis functionality is powered by a machine learning model integrated into `gemini_solution.py`.
 It utilizes pre-trained models to analyze uploaded images and detect whether they represent a serious issue or not.

+## Example Use Scenario
+In a food processing facility, employees are responsible for ensuring cleanliness and safety standards are met at their workstations.
+James, one of the employees, logs into the Quality Quest platform, hosted on render.com, from his desktop workstation.
+James takes photos of his workstation using his computer’s camera and uploads them directly to the platform.
+The AI system detects that one of the food preparation areas (From the uploaded image) has residue on the surface and flags it int the manager dashboard.
+James earns points raising an issue, which are tracked on the platform.

+Later, James notices an improperly labeled food package and uploads an image about the issue through the system.
+This proactive action earns him more points, encouraging friendly competition among his coworkers.
+The points James accumulates can be redeemed for rewards, such as gift cards or additional break time, motivating him to continue maintaining high safety standards.

+**(Note - Currently not everything mentioned in the example is implemented)**